Asymptotic condition numbers for linear ordinary differential equations: the generic real case: Oscillation scale factors and oscillating terms for the euclidean norm

-In this subsection, we illustrate points a) and b) of the previous Subsection \ref{69} by a particular example.
-We consider a real ODE (\ref{ode}) of dimension 3 such that the matrix $A$ has a pair of imaginary conjugate simple eigenvalues as rightmost eigenvalues, and both $V_1$ and $W_1$ close to 1.
+In this subsection, we consider three examples of a real ODE (\ref{ode}) of dimension 3, where the matrix $A$ has a pair of imaginary conjugate simple eigenvalues as rightmost eigenvalues.
+We are interested in illustrating the behavior of the asymptotic pointwise condition number $K_\infty(t,y_0)$, product of the oscillating scale factor $\mathrm{OSF}(y_0)$ and the oscillating term $\mathrm{OT}(t,y_0)$, when the Euclidean norm is used as vector norm.